vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

         ```

     Note that the fast-forward is the for the codebase only,
-    you will also have to push your application to TAS.
+    you will also have to push your application to
+    *Tanzu Application Service*.